 For a free legal consultation, call 800-537-8185

 Spouses who want to avoid testifying about marital communications will also have to prove that they did not waive the marital privilege.
-A husband or wife can waive the privilege by talking about the private conversation with someone else after the fact or by placing the marriage at issue in a court case.
-For example, courts often find that the communication privilege is waived when one spouse is claiming a loss of consortium due to the other spouse’s injury.
+A husband or wife can waive the privilege by talking about a private conversation with someone else after the fact, such as telling a friend.
+If your spouse discusses the details of a civil or criminal matter with you in confidence, you could risk your spousal privilege by discussing them with someone else.

+This can also occur by placing the marriage at issue in a court case.
+For example, courts often find that the communication privilege is waived when one spouse is claiming loss of consortium due to the other spouse’s injury.
 The reasoning is that if the spouse is going to claim the marriage suffered as a result of the accident and injuries, the other party should be able to inquire into those facts.

 to find a Morris Bart office near you.